 Section 4.
 Longevity Compensation.
-Employees who have worked in any position at the City for each of the specified periods of consecutive years set forth in the table below have the option of choosing the specified amount of either paid time off or a cash bonus to be received one time in the applicable anniversary fiscal year.
+Effective the pay period following execution of this agreement, employees who have worked in any position at the City for each of the specified periods of consecutive years set forth in the table below will receive a one-time accrual of paid leave in the applicable anniversary fiscal year.

-Anniversary Year Paid Leave OR Cash Bonus
+Anniversary Year Paid Leave

-10 years of service 1 day \$250
+10 years of service 1 day

-15 years of service 3 days \$500
+15 years of service 3 days

-20 years of service 5 days \$1,000
+20 years of service 5 days

-Employees who have been at step 13 in the Salary Schedule for four (4) consecutive years shall receive a 3% increase in their pay as shown for longevity in Exhibit A.
+Employees who have been at step 13 in the Salary Schedule for four (4) consecutive years shall receive a 3% increase in their base pay as shown for longevity in Exhibit A.

 Section 5.
-Leave without pay extension.
-Unless otherwise prohibited by law, the performance evaluation period of an employee taking a leave without pay of thirty (30) calendar days or longer, shall be extended until the employee has returned to work and completed as many days of continuous employment as the length of the leave without pay period.
+Leave Without Pay Extension.
+Unless otherwise restricted by law, the performance evaluation period of an employee taking a leave without pay of thirty (30) calendar days or longer, shall be extended until the employee has returned to work and completed as many days of continuous employment as the length of the leave without pay period.
 The anniversary date will be changed by the same amount of the time of the leave without pay.